Permafrost/Tundra/README.md

 // parses XML and flat file content (specified as a string, byte array, or
 // input stream) into an IData document tundra.content:parse($content, $encoding, $schema);

+// Retrieves arbitrary content (XML, flat files, binary) from the given $source URI, and calls the
+// given content processing service to process it.
+//
+// Content processing services must implement the tundra.schema.content.retrieve:processor
+// specification.
+//
+// Supports the following retrieval protocols / URI schemes:
+//   - file:   processes each file matching the given $source URI with the given processing $service.
+//             The file component of the URI can include wildcards or globs (such as *.txt or *.j?r)
+//             for matching multiple files at once.
+For example, file:////server:port/directory/*.txt
+//             would process all .txt files in the specified directory.
+//             To ensure each file processed is not locked or being written to by another process, the
+//             file is first moved to a ./archive directory prior to processing.
+//
+// Additional retrieval protocols can be implemented by creating a service named for the URI scheme in
+// the folder tundra.support.content.retrieve.
+Services in this folder must implement the
+// tundra.schema.content.retrieve:handler specification.
+tundra.content:retrieve($source, $service);

 // one-to-many conversion of XML or flat file content to another format; calls the given
 // splitting service, passing the parsed content as an input, and emitting the split